hyriph/hdl-stubs/README.md

 # hdl-subs
+We welcome new feature additions and suggestions!
-Get whatever sub-for-hdl you need from here!
+Obtain whatever sub-for-hdl you need from here!

 ### site:hentaishark
 - hentaishark.hds 🚑️NOT-MAINTAINED